 Think about what you want to eat — don’t just suck up whatever’s put in front of you.
 While the holidays might seem cheery, they’re also stressful and this can lead to emotional eating.

 One recommended serving of, say, chips might be 30g, but chances are, you’re going to flatten the whole 150g packet (five servings).
 Rather dish a small helping into a bowl.

 10. Don’t starve yourself

 If you eat too few calories, it’s only a matter of time before you go on a bingeing spree.
-Even though the most tempting events will usually happen at night, what you eat for breakfast can play a major role in keeping your appetite in check.
+Even though the most tempting events (like your Zoom parties) will usually happen at night, what you eat for breakfast can play a major role in keeping your appetite in check.
 By eating a nutritious brekkie you’ll still feel full at that festive lunch, you won’t be as tempted by the canapés.